Management of Wound Complications of Cesarean Delivery

 Mentor: Christopher M. Zahn, MD

-Preoperative measures that have been shown to reduce wound infection include prophylactic antibiotics given within one hour before the incision, hair removal with clippers rather than shaving, and skin preparation using chlorhexidine gluconate.
+Preoperative measures that reduce wound infection include prophylactic antibiotics given within one hour before the incision, hair removal with clippers rather than shaving, and skin preparation using chlorhexidine gluconate.
 Preoperative showers should be encouraged before elective procedures.

 Several perioperative factors also reduce wound complications.
-These include proper hand hygiene, sterile technique, shorter operative time, adequate hemostasis, careful patient temperature regulation, adequate oxygenation, and fluid replacement during surgery.
-Repeated doses of prophylactic antibiotics may be beneficial during prolonged surgery or if there is significant blood loss.
-The closure of the subcutaneous tissue reduces wound complications when there is more than 2 cm of adipose tissue, and the use of subcutaneous skin closure is superior to closure with staples.
+These factors include proper hand hygiene, sterile technique, shorter operative time, adequate hemostasis, careful patient temperature regulation, adequate oxygenation, and fluid replacement during surgery.
+Repeated doses of prophylactic antibiotics may be beneficial during surgery over 4 hours and/or if blood loss is greater than 1500 mL.
+Closure of the subcutaneous tissue reduces wound complications when there is more than 2 cm of adipose tissue.
+The use of subcutaneous skin closure is superior to closure with staples.

-Proper assessment is critical if a wound complication is suspected.
-The incision should be evaluated for separation, fascial integrity, erythema, warmth, pain out of proportion to that expected, and drainage of pus, blood, or serous fluid.
-If the wound edge has separated, probing with a sterile Q-tip can help to determine the size of defect and confirm that fascia is intact.
+If a wound complication is suspected, the incision should be evaluated for separation, fascial integrity, erythema, warmth, pain out of proportion to expected, and drainage of pus, blood, or serous fluid.
+If the wound edge has separated, probing with a sterile Q-tip can help to determine the size of defect and confirm that the fascia is intact.
 Seromas, hematomas, or abscess cavities may extend farther through the subcutaneous space than visible externally.
 Small seromas or hematomas may be observed.
 Larger seromas, hematomas, and infected wounds may need to be opened and sutures or staples should be removed as necessary.
 Wound cultures should be obtained if there is evidence of infection.
-Devitalized tissue should be debrided and if necrotizing fasciitis is suspected, aggressive surgical and antibiotic therapy should be initiated immediately.
+Devitalized tissue should be debrided.
+If necrotizing fasciitis is suspected, aggressive surgical debridement and broad spectrum antibiotics should be initiated immediately.

 If infection is present, irrigation reduces the bacterial load.
 Water or warm saline may be used at low pressure.
 The addition of cleansing solutions is not necessary and may hinder wound healing.
 The wound should be irrigated at the time of initial evaluation, and repeated when dressings are changed.
 Showering is also effective.